French Timed Text Style Guide

 - Always use accents on capital letters, whether the sentence is in all caps or in mixed case.

 - Dialogue must never be censored.
 Expletives should be rendered as faithfully as possible.
+To give viewers a truly immersive experience, subtitles should render the vernacular and reflect the original creative intent.

 - Plot-pertinent dialogue always takes precedence over background dialogue.